comit/sonoff-bridge/Arduino-IDE.md

 ## Download
-Download the tool from https://www.arduino.cc/en/Main/Software
+Download Arduino IDE from https://www.arduino.cc/en/Main/Software

 I prefer a *dedicated standalone version* of the IDE allowing easy ESP8266 file manipulation and library management.
 This can be achieved by downloading the Arduino IDE ZIP file for non admin install.

-## Install tool
+## Install
 Unzip the installation file to a known folder.

 IMPORTANT: Before executing *arduino.exe* add an empty folder called *portable* in the known folder.